Arden's Garden

 Arden's Garden is an Atlanta-based family-owned juice company founded in 1995.
-It has 16 stores in Atlanta and sells bottled juices in 7 states: Georgia, Florida, Alabama, Virginia, Tennessee and both North and South Carolina.
+It has 19 stores in greater Atlanta and sells bottled juices in 7 states: Georgia, Florida, Alabama, Virginia, Tennessee and both North and South Carolina.
 The company had nearly $3 million in sales in 2011 and about $5 million in 2021.

 Origins

 Arden Zinn decided to start selling home-made juice in 1994, two years after having purchased an expensive Norwalk juicer and making juices for her family and friends.
 Before sales began to pick up in earnest, disappointment set in as it became clear that the short shelf-life of the home-made juices limited company prospects, a family friend suggested that Zinn peddle her products at local hair salons.
 The suggestion worked and Arden's Garden was born.

-Zinn's daughter, Leslie, co-founded the company with her mother and is the current president and CEO.
+Zinn's daughter, Leslie Zinn, co-founded the company with her mother and is the current president and CEO.

-Arden's Garden has over 15 storefronts in the Atlanta area and continues to open more.
+Arden's Garden has over 19 storefronts in the Atlanta area and continues to open more.